linkeddatacenter/kees/README.md

 > | j < 1           | j < 1           | 1              | N.A.                     | N.A.              |

-## KEES system components

-A KEES system is composed by:
-- a **Knowledge Graph** that persists in the most updated knowledge graph.
-The Knowledge Graph adopts [RDF] and provides an interface to query the knowledge graph (e.g. a SPARQL service)
-- some orchestrated **software agents**, that interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge

-Example of such agents are:

-- **legacy connectors** that extract RAW data from legacy systems preparing data for ingestion
-- **ingestion agents** that translate RAW data into linked data according to language profile
-- **reasoners** that make inferences on ABOX using TBOX or rules
-- **enrichers** that enriches the knowledge graph from 3rd-party information
-- **APIs** that perform specific queries to the knowledge graph to answer questions

-## KEES data processing

-A KEES agent performs data ingestion in a knowledge graph through a logical sequence of phases called *windows*:

-1. a startup phase (**boot window**)  to initialize an empty knowledge graph
+### KEES Cycle
+The processing of KEES data involves a sequence of phases, referred to as *windows*, executed by KEES agents within a knowledge graph.ù

+The sequence of windows, known as the **KEES cycle**, constitutes a continuous integration workflow.
+It starts upon a triggered change in learned facts and ends in a fully populated knowledge base ready for application use.
+The KESS cycle windows are:

+1. **Boot Window (Startup Phase):** This initializes an empty knowledge graph and triggers the KEES data processing when an event indicates the availability of new information.
-2. population of the knowledge graph with the learning facts (**learning window**)
+2. **Learning Window (Population):** In this phase, the knowledge graph is populated with learning facts.
-3. inference facts materialization (**reasoning window**)
+3. **Reasoning Window (Inference):** This phase involves materializing inference facts within the knowledge graph.
-4. enrich facts discovery and ingestion (**enriching window**)
-5. a slot for optimization, publishing and semantic conflict resolution (**publishing window**)
-6. a time allow the knowledge graph and to answer questions (**teaching window**)
+4. **Enriching Window (Fact Enhancement):** Here, the agent discovers and ingests enriched facts, enhancing the existing data.
+5. **Publishing Window (Optimization and Publication):** This phase involves optimizing data, publishing it, and resolving semantic conflicts.
+6. **Versioning Window (Snapshot and Versioning):** The stable knowledge graph is snapshot, creating a version for reference.

-Steps 2, 3 and 4 can be iterated till the system converges in a stable configuration.
+Steps 2, 3, and 4 can be iterated as needed for the processing of KEES data within the knowledge graph.

 ![KEES cycle](v1/images/cycle.png)

-The sequence of plan execution is called **KEES workflow** and it is a continuous integration process that starts on a triggered change in learned facts.
+### KEES convergence
+ The duration between the detection of new data and the creation of a new stable version of the knowledge graph is termed *Knowledge Graph Convergence time* or just *convergence*.
+It's important to note that the *convergence*  is always > 0, defining the duration for the entire KEES data processing, which can be conceptualized as a big ETL (Extract, Transform, Load) process.

 ## KEES implementations